Slashing

 When Slashing Occurs

 When a committer's Current Compute falls below their Committed Compute in any of the four benchmark metrics during an epoch, they become slashable for that epoch.
 Slashing must be triggered on-chain by a Slasher- anyone with an Acurast account who detects the violation.
+Slashing can be triggered earliest in the epoch after the epoch where the commitment was violated.

-How Penalties Are Calculated
+How Slashing Penalties Are Calculated

-For example, if a committer with a 1,000-token stake falls 50% short on RAM (which has a weight of 0.4615), they would be slashed 2.3075 tokens for that metric alone.
-If they have shortfalls across multiple metrics, each penalty is calculated separately and then summed together - though the total can never exceed 1% of the stake per epoch.
+For example, if a committer with a 1,000-token stake falls 50% short on RAM (which has a weight of 0.4615), they would be slashed 0.0079 tokens for that metric alone.
+If they have shortfalls across multiple metrics, each penalty is calculated separately and then summed together - though the total can never exceed 0.003424657534% of the stake per epoch.

 Slashing Examples